skqoaudgh/Node.js-Phonebook-GraphQL/README.md

 ## Overview
 1. There is one endpoint, that is ```/graphql```
 2. Authentication fail will throw error to express server, not graphqlhttp
+3. Authentication token must be included on header. (format: Authorization bearer <your token>)

 ## Auth